sbrosinski/jenuecom/content/blog/braving-the-storm.md

 After sitting in the bathroom for an eternity, I finally stopped crying.
 I washed my face, made myself smile, and had dinner with my family.
 I don’t think they noticed.
 And nobody reads my blog, so they’ll never know.

 Today I feel like a brand-new person.
 The closet is empty.
 I obviously need to find a better way to deal with my feelings.
 I shouldn’t have dealt with this alone.
-Locking myself in the bathroom was a mistake.
-I should have called Goose.
+Locking myself in the bathroom was a mistake, but I didn't have anyone to hold my hand.

 The only reason I’m posting this is that it might help someone else get through a difficult time.
 No one reads my blog.
 But what if they do?